Joshua Jack Portrait

 In the midst of tremendous environmental challenges, society demands the tools and knowledge to shift from a linear (single-use) approach to resource management to a more sustainable and circular approach.

-The Jack Research Group works at the Water-Energy-Climate nexus to change how society views and utilizes resources by developing novel decarbonization and resource recovery tools suited for environmental and chemical processes.
-Our work spans areas such as water and CO2 electrolysis, wastewater treatment and reuse, desalination, nutrient recovery, remediation and pollution control, and carbon capture and utilization.
+The Jack Research Group works at the Water-Energy-Climate nexus to change how society views and utilizes resources by developing novel energy and resource recovery tools suited for environmental and chemical processes.

-• Decarbonization of the water and wastewater sectors via GHG mitigation and reactive CO2 capture, utilization, and valorization technologies.
-In particular, we focus on carbon-negative, energy positive wastewater treatment and sustainable resource recovery via thermal, electrochemical, microbial, and bioelectrochemical processes.
+• Electrification and automation of the water and wastewater sectors.
+In particular, we focus on achieving energy positive wastewater treatment, reliable sensing, and sustainable resource recovery via thermal, electrochemical, and bioelectrochemical processes.

-• Sustainable system design and environmental data analytics with the goals of identifying and quantifying GHG emissions in our urban water and nutrient cycles.
-This includes the development of advanced biosensors, machine learning, and automation tools to improve environmental resource management.
+• Sustainable system design and environmental data analytics with the goals of bridging molecular-level insights with process modeling, techno-economic analyses, and life-cycle assessment through machine learning and artificial intelligence tools to improve environmental resource management.

 I am involved in the following professional organizations: